TechChallengeLyke/EmailService/README.md

 The Email Service has a layered architecture.
 It contains a few static web pages, but mostly it is centered around the API.
-The API has a frontend component, which contains function calls to send emails, get a list of sent emails, a simple status function (for monitoring) and a simple call to retrieve some metrics.
+The API has a frontend component, which contains function calls to
+- send emails
+- get a list of sent emails
+- a simple status function (for monitoring)
+- a simple call to retrieve some metrics
 The most important/complex call is the sendMail call.
 After passing through the routing, which is done with the help of [goji.io](https://goji.io/), all calls are handled in the handler package, which is responsible for unmarshalling and marshalling of input and output values.